aldebaran/qibuild/doc/rosbuild.rst

 .. _qibuild-and-rosbuild:

-QiBuild and rosbuild
+qiBuild and rosbuild
 ====================

 Introduction
 ------------

-This tutorial is targeted towards rosbuild users wanting to know more about QiBuild
+This tutorial is targeted towards rosbuild users wanting to know more about qiBuild

 General comparison
 ------------------

-First, QiBuild and rosbuild have much in common.
+First, qiBuild and rosbuild have much in common.

 They are both based on CMake, and provide a set of tools written in Python to manage multiple projects, and dependencies between projects.

 The CMake frameworks have both a public and a private API.

-rosbuild is more used, has better documentation, and a large community.
-QiBuild is still a work in progress :)
+rosbuild is more used, has better documentation, and a large community. qiBuild is still a work in progress :)

-What is in QiBuild and not in rosbuild
+What is in qiBuild and not in rosbuild
 --------------------------------------

 * Automatic creation of installation rules.